Cyphershadow24ar/Leet-Code/README.md

 61. (2011) Final Value of Variable After Performing Operations
 62. (2043) Simple Bank System
 63. (2048) Next Greater Numerically Balanced Number
+64. (2092) Find All People With Secret
-64. (2106) Maximum Fruits Harvested After at Most K Steps
+65. (2106) Maximum Fruits Harvested After at Most K Steps
-65. (2110) Number of Smooth Descent Periods of a Stock
+66. (2110) Number of Smooth Descent Periods of a Stock
-66. (2125) Number of Laser Beams in a Bank
+67. (2125) Number of Laser Beams in a Bank
-67. (2141) Maximum Running Time of N Computers
+68. (2141) Maximum Running Time of N Computers
-68. (2147) Number of Ways to Divide a Long Corridor
+69. (2147) Number of Ways to Divide a Long Corridor
-69. (2163) Minimum Difference in Sums After Removal of Elements
+70. (2163) Minimum Difference in Sums After Removal of Elements
-70. (2169) Count Operations to Obtain Zero
+71. (2169) Count Operations to Obtain Zero
-71. (2197) Replace Non-Coprime Numbers in Array
+72. (2197) Replace Non-Coprime Numbers in Array
-72. (2210) Count Hiils and Valley in an array
+73. (2210) Count Hiils and Valley in an array
-73. (2211) Count Collisions on a Road
+74. (2211) Count Collisions on a Road
-74. (2257) Count Unguarded Cells in the Gird
+75. (2257) Count Unguarded Cells in the Gird
-75. (2264) Largest 3-Same-Digit Number in String
+76. (2264) Largest 3-Same-Digit Number in String
-76. (2273) Find Resultant Array After Removing Anagrams
+77. (2273) Find Resultant Array After Removing Anagrams
-77. (2300) Successful of spells and portions
+78. (2300) Successful of spells and portions
-78. (2322) Minimum Score After Removals on a Tree
+79. (2322) Minimum Score After Removals on a Tree
 70. (2327) Number of People Aware of a Secret
 70. (2348) Number of Zero-Filled Subarrays
 70. (2402) Meeting Rooms III